 Secrets to A Serene Apartment

-Living in NYC, we all know how busy our lives are.
+Living in NYC, we all know how chaotic our lives are, especially now!
 Your apartment can be your sanctuary from the hustle and bustle of New York City.
 This January, make an effort to create the perfect space for you!
 There are some great tricks and tips to be able to achieve the ultimate zen ambience in your home!
 Read below to see what we suggest to ensure you come home to your Glenwood apartment and feel that you have a space that is calming and stress free.

 Scent is very important for creating a relaxing environment.
 Specific fragrances such as lavender, vanilla, and sandalwood have all been proven to promote calming effects in your nervous system when inhaled.
 After a long day of work or kids, who doesn’t want to be greeted by a nice aroma!
 Place an aromatic diffuser wherever you unwind at home.
 A diffuser is a great way to avoid the hazards that come with using a candle—additionally, many candle brands have diffusers so if you have a scent you love, make sure to check if it comes as a diffuser too.
 You can also purchase essential oils and place a few drops in your humidifier, which will give your entire apartment or room a wonderful fragrance.
 You can even check out some places like Olfactory NYC, close to Glenwood’s downtown buildings, where you can customize your own scent to create calming fragrances that come in body wash and sprays.